Berber languages: Lexicon

 Above all in the area of basic lexicon, the Berber languages are very similar.
-However, the household-related vocabulary in sedentary tribes is especially different from the one found in nomadic ones, whereas Tahaggart has only two or three designations for species of palm tree, other languages may have as many as 200 similar words.
+However, the household-related vocabulary in sedentary tribes is especially different from the one found in nomadic ones: whereas Tahaggart has only two or three designations for species of palm tree, other languages may have as many as 200 similar words.
 In contrast, Tahaggart has a rich vocabulary for the description of camels.

 Some loanwords in the Berber languages can be traced to pre-Roman times.
 The Berber words te-ḇăyne "date" and a-sḇan "loose woody tissue around the palm tree stem" originate from Ancient Egyptian, likely due to the introduction of date palm cultivation into North Africa from Egypt.
-Around a dozen Berber words are probable Phoenician-Punic loanwords, although the overall influence of Phoeician-Punic on Berber languages is negligible.
+Around a dozen Berber words are probable Phoenician-Punic loanwords, although the overall influence of Phoenician-Punic on Berber languages is negligible.
 A number of loanwords could be attributed to Phoenician-Punic, Hebrew, or Aramaic.
 The similar vocabulary between these Semitic languages, as well as Arabic, is a complicating factor in tracing the etymology of certain words.

 Words of Latin origin have been introduced into Berber languages over time.
 Maarten Kossman separates Latin loanwords in Berber languages into those from during the Roman empire ("Latin loans"), from after the fall of the Roman empire ("African Romance loans"), precolonial non-African Romance loans, and colonial and post-colonial Romance loans.
 It can be difficult to distinguish Latin from African Romance loans.
 There are about 40 likely Latin or African Romance loanwords in Berber languages, which tend to be agricultural terms, religious terms, terms related to learning, or words for plants or useful objects.
 Use of these terms varies by language.
 For example, Tuareg does not retain the Latin agricultural terms, which relate to a form of agriculture not practiced by the Tuareg people.
 There are some Latin loans that are only known to be used in Shawiya.